 Geoenvironmental studies is the study of air, land, and water resources.
-The field integrates the study of the physical and cultural aspects of the environment into a meaningful framework to solve environmental problems.
+The field integrates the study of the physical and cultural aspects of the environment into a meaningful framework to solve environmental problems with an emphasis on technology, fieldwork, and employment.

 Geoenvironmental studies is an integral part of environmental analysis, environmental management, environmental science, and environmental planning.
-Consulting firms, corporations, governmental agencies, and nonprofit organizations hire individuals with a strong geoenvironmental studies background.
+Consulting firms, corporations, government agencies, and nonprofit organizations hire individuals with a strong geoenvironmental studies background.

-The world we live in requires an understanding of international issues and geographic relationships.
-For that reason the field of geography continues to expand and grow.
-Geoenvironmental studies combines the background of geography and earth science to understand the earth's environmental systems.
+(geology, hydrology, geomorphology), and aspects of natural systems.
+Geoenvironmental studies combines the background of geography and earth science to understand the earth’s environmental systems.

 Career opportunities are growing rapidly in fields such as: